-The GDPR states that organizations that process personal data explicitly must notify their data subjects, state the duration that they retain the data for, specify whether the data is shared with third parties and whether the data will remain within the EU/EEA, and declare the purpose and the lawful basis of their data collection.
-In addition, they must employ both organizational and technical measures to ensure that personal data is protected.
-For example, an organization could use “anonymization” or “pseudonymization” across their personal dataset to hide people’s identities.
-Consequently, it must be impossible to use this data to identify someone without complementary information, which, in turn, may not be stored in the same place.
+The GDPR states that organizations that process personal data must explicitly notify their data subjects, state the duration that they retain the data for, specify whether the data is shared with third parties and whether the data will remain within the EU/EEA, and declare the purpose and the lawful basis of their data collection.
+In addition, they must employ both organizational and technical measures to ensure that the personal data is protected.
+For example, an organization could use “anonymization” or “pseudonymization” across their personal dataset to hide people’s real identities.
+Consequently, it must be impossible to use this data to identify someone without complementary information (which may not be stored in the same place).

-Also, the GDPR states that an organization’s privacy settings must be put on max by default to ensure that personal data is not available to the public without a person’s consent.
+Also, the GDPR states that an organization’s privacy settings must be put on the highest possible standards by default to ensure that personal data is not available to the public without a person’s consent.
 Furthermore, if a data breach affects people’s privacy, the organization has 72 hours to report this publically.
 Finally, if an organization processes personal data regularly or systematically as part of its core activities, it must hire a data protection officer to guarantee the organization’s GDPR compliance.

-When does your organization need to be GDPR compliant?
+When does my organization need to be GDPR-compliant?

 The unification of EU regulations pertaining to personal data through the GDPR universalizes the regulations for all organizations.
-Consequently, your organization has to abide by the GDPR if it, regardless of the location of its headquarters, does business in the EU/EEA or if it possess, processes, or controls (e.g. a cloud service) data of an EU/EEA citizen.
+Consequently, your organization has to abide by the GDPR if it does business in the EU/EEA or if it possess, processes, or controls (e.g. a cloud service) data of an EU/EEA citizen, regardless of the location of its headquarters.
 However, for a “purely personal or household activity, and thus with no connection to a professional or commercial activity,” you don’t have to abide by the GDPR.

 Data protection outside of the EU/EEA

-Besides the UK, the EU considers the following countries’ data protection to be adequate as well: Andorra, Argentina, Canada, Faroe Islands, Guernsey, Israel, Isle of Man, Japan, Jersey, New Zealand, Switzerland, Uruguay, and the U.S.A.
+Besides the UK, the EU considers the following countries’ data protection to be adequate as well: Andorra, Argentina, Canada, Faroe Islands, Guernsey, Israel, Isle of Man, Japan, Jersey, New Zealand, Switzerland, the U.S.A., and Uruguay.

 Your own GDPR-proof website or application

 Are you still not entirely sure how to approach the GDPR for your own website or application?
 At Rocket Minds we can help you.
-We have gathered the expertise to judge whether your website or app actually needs to be GDPR compliant, and how to achieve this in the development of our new products.
-In addition, we also do checks for old websites and applications to see if they are already GDPR compliant, or whether they need any changes to comply with the current laws revolving around privacy and data control.
-Thus, do you have any questions regarding this topic?
-Simply contact us for a free introduction meeting so we can discuss the privacy issues pertaining to your digital product together.
+We have gathered the expertise to judge whether your website or app actually needs to be GDPR-compliant, and how to achieve this in the development of our products.
+In addition, we also offer checks for old websites and applications to see if they are already GDPR-compliant, or whether they need any changes to comply with the current laws revolving around privacy and data control.
+Thus, if you have any questions regarding this topic, simply contact us for a free introduction meeting so we can discuss the privacy issues pertaining to your digital product together.

-Do you have a question or do you want a quote for your own GDPR compliant website?
+Do you have a question or do you want a quote for your own GDPR-compliant website or application?
 Contact us via: